bbartholdy/tidytuesday/29-09-2020/README.md

 This week I went in a completely different direction.
 Can you think of a singer that would be more successful than Taylor Swift and Beyonce?

-Meet Tayonce, a hit song generator guaranteed to send you straight to the tops of the charts all over the world!
+Meet **Tayonc&eacute;**, a hit song generator guaranteed to send you straight to the tops of the charts all over the world!

 ## Installing the package

 ```r
 devtools::install_github("bbartholdy/tayonce")
 ```

-or download the package from the [GitHub repository](https://github.com/bbartholdy/tayonce/)

 ## Generate your first (of many) hit song!